vweltje/renewadmin/content/caseStudies/case1.md

       Renew Administration took over the day to day record keeping and production control of Hammo Surfboards.
 It became clear that the business was not running to its full potential.
 We clearly recognised the key areas that needed to be addressed.
-Renew Admin implemented several workflows making the business far more efficient.
-These workflows have give the business owners larger production and increased profits.
     title: What we did
   - text: >-
       Renew Admin implemented several workflows making the business far more